gregunz/Peerster/README.md

     	name of the gossiper
   -peers value
-    	comma-separated list of peers of the form ip:port -simple
+    	comma-separated list of peers of the form ip:port -rtimer uint
+    	route rumors sending period in seconds, 0 to disable sending of route rumors -simple
     	run gossiper in simple broadcast mode
 ```